sparkflows/sparkflows-docs/docs/developer-guide/executing-workflows.rst

 The results of Workflow Execution are streamed into the Browser as they are executed and displayed in Rich Format.
 A workflow may run for a very long time.

-The results of past executions can also be viewed in the Workflow Executions page.
+The results of past executions can also be viewed in the ``Workflow Executions page``.